dbbs-lab/patch/docs/source/sections.rst

 Recording
 ---------

-You can tell Patch to record the membrane potential of your Section at one or multiple locations by calling the ``.record`` function and giving it an ``x``.
+You can tell Patch to record the membrane potential of your :class:`~.objects.Section` at one or multiple locations by calling the ``.record`` function and giving it an ``x``.
 If ``x`` is omitted ``0.5`` is used.

-In NEURON you'd have to create a :class:`Vector <.objects.Vector>` and keep track of it somewhere and find a way to link it back to the Section it recorded, in Patch a section automatically stores its recording vectors in ``section.recordings``.
+In NEURON you'd have to create a :class:`Vector <.objects.Vector>` and keep track of it somewhere and find a way to link it back to the :class:`~.objects.Section` it recorded, in Patch a section automatically stores its recording vectors in ``section.recordings``.

 .. code-tabs::